-With a good noise cancelling microphone, you should be able to have a phone conversation when walking on a busy street, without shouting or having to repeat yourself all the time.
+With a good noise-canceling microphone, you should be able to have a phone conversation when walking on a busy street, without shouting or having to repeat yourself all the time.
 Microphone noise cancellation also reduces wind noise and prevents the dreaded echo effect from happening.

-Most noise cancelling earbuds come with a noise cancelling microphone.
+Most noise canceling earbuds come with a noise-canceling microphone.
 More affordable earbuds usually employ more basic methods of noise cancellation than high-end earbuds, but the difference is seldom significant.
 As long as the microphone is located in the right place, it should work fine.

 Keep in mind that microphones with active noise cancellation require a steady supply of electric power to work.
 Depending on how often you use your earbuds or headphones as a headset, the real battery life of your earbuds or headphones may be noticeably shorter than the advertised battery life.

 Overall, a noise-canceling microphone is an attractive feature that greatly increases how useful a pair of noise-canceling earbuds is when used as a headset for voice control and phone conversations.